KorfLab/spitfire/README.md

 ## Genome Center cluster ##

-The Genome Center cluster is composed of _head_ nodes that submit jobs, _cluster_ nodes that perform computations, and _file servers_ that store all of the data.
+The Genome Center cluster is composed of _head_ nodes that submit jobs, _cluster_ nodes that work on jobs, and _file servers_ that store all of the data.

 ![Cluster Topology](cluster.png)